redmonddinger/ADS-B-Flight-Tracker/README.md

 # ADS-B Aircraft Tracking Station

-Raspberry Pi ADS-B receiver using an RTL-SDR to monitor live aircraft transmissions.
+I built an ADS-B aircraft tracking station using a Raspberry Pi 5 and an RTL-SDR receiver to monitor live aircraft transmissions.

-The system receives 1090 MHz ADS-B broadcasts from nearby aircraft, decodes them using readsb, and displays real-time aircraft positions and flight information through the tar1090 web interface.
+The system receives 1090 MHz ADS-B signals from nearby aircraft, decodes them with readsb, and displays real-time flight information through the tar1090 web interface.

-This project demonstrates RF fundamentals, Software Defined Radio (SDR), Linux system administration, networking, and hardware/software integration.
+This project gave me hands-on experience with software defined radio (SDR), Linux, RF communications, networking, and integrating hardware and software into a working system.

 ## Project Overview

-This project uses a Raspberry Pi 5 and an RTL-SDR receiver to capture Automatic Dependent Surveillance–Broadcast (ADS-B) transmissions from nearby aircraft operating at 1090 MHz.
-The received signals are decoded using readsb and served through the tar1090 web interface, allowing aircraft positions, altitude, speed, and identification information to be monitored in real time.
+For this project, I used a Raspberry Pi 5 and an RTL-SDR receiver to capture ADS-B transmissions broadcast by nearby aircraft at 1090 MHz.
+The signals are decoded with readsb and displayed through the tar1090 web interface, where I can view aircraft positions, altitude, speed, heading, and identification information in real time.

-The goal of this project was to gain hands-on experience with software defined radio, Linux system configuration, RF communications, and integrating hardware and software into a functional monitoring system.
+My goal was to learn more about software defined radio, Linux configuration, and RF communications while building a complete system from start to finish.
+Along the way, I configured the software, verified the hardware, troubleshot connection issues, and got everything working together as a functional aircraft tracking station.

 ## Skills Demonstrated